litterbox-sf-wdi-18/week_10_hw/README.md

 ## Note

-You can build the `/account` application with jQuery if you don't feel comfortable with angular, but this will make everything more difficult.
-It's a good exercise if you know you won't use angular on your final project.
+You can build the `/account` application with jQuery if you don't feel comfortable with angular, but this is in some ways more difficult; however, it's a great exercise if won't use angular in the final project.

 ## Getting Started: Angular and Rails